Practical principles tested in surprisingly different situations across five continents

 Before you use the Framework …

-You need permission to include the Framework in any publication, presentation or educational program.
+You can read read and download educational materials at no cost – but you need our permission to include the Framework in any publication, presentation or educational program.
 We need just a few words of explanation to grant permission.
-Contact us!
+Contact us